Swamp (album)

-Swamp is the debut and only solo studio album from English songwriter-producer Phil Thornalley, released in 1988 by MCA.
+Swamp is the debut solo studio album from English songwriter-producer Phil Thornalley, released in 1988 by MCA.

 The album's title was named after Thornalley's own private studio Swamp Studios, located in Northwest London.
 Swamp was produced by Thornalley, with André Cymone and Tom Bailey of Thompson Twins producing three tracks each with him.
 Jim Williams co-produced the track "Conversations".

 Background

-Swamp was recorded after Thornalley signed with MCA.
+The album Swamp was recorded after Thornalley signed with MCA.
 For his official website biography, he commented: "At the studio I would stay 'after hours' to record my own songs and was signed to MCA in the USA and made my flop solo album Swamp.
 By this time, my childhood friend Mike Nocito had started the group Johnny Hates Jazz and invited me to join for their second album called Tall Stories.
 I realized that my passion was for writing songs; not performing them."

 Swamp was released in the United States only and was not a commercial success.
 Two singles were released from the album: "Love Me Like a Rock" in September 1988 and "Listen" in January 1989.